OpenSourceUnityPackage/FogOfWar/README.md

         terrainFogOfWar.UnregisterEntity(unit);
     }
 ```
+You can also get fog of war data to hide object for example.
+See example in sample.

 ## Implementation
 The fog of war uses a render texture to be drawn.
 This renderTexture is filled with a compute shader and is used by the screen space post-processing effect.